-A Guidebook: How to Survive Oppressive Systems
+A Guidebook: How to Live Beyond Survival in Oppressive Systems

 Know Yourself